radiantearth/stac-spec/best-practices.md

 [Google Cloud Storage](https://cloud.google.com/storage/docs/cross-origin), or [Apache Server](https://enable-cors.org/server_apache.html).
 Many more are listed on [enable-cors.org](https://enable-cors.org/server.html).
 We recommend enabling CORS for all requests ('\*'), so that diverse online tools can access your data.
 If you aren't sure if your server has CORS enabled you can use [test-cors.org](https://www.test-cors.org/).
-Enter the URL of your STAC root [Catalog](catalog-spec/catalog-spec.md) JSON and make sure it gets a response.
+Enter the URL of your STAC root [Catalog](catalog-spec/catalog-spec.md) or [Collection](collection-spec/collection-spec.md) JSON and make sure it gets a response.

 ### STAC on the Web